ansys/pyansys-dev-guide/doc/source/content_writing/examples_writers/index.rst

   appearance of the gallery, providing a great way to showcase how to use your library in a structured manner with embedded code examples, explanations, and narrative text.

-- The ``nbsphinx`` etension is chosen if develoers want to integrate Jupyter notebooks into their Sphinx documentation.
+- The ``nbsphinx`` extension is chosen if developers want to integrate Jupyter notebooks into their Sphinx documentation.
 This extension processes Jupyter notebooks as inputs and offers custom Sphinx directives for rendering these notebooks as interactive HTML pages or LaTeX output.
 Within these formats, you can execute and modify code cells.
 Furthermore, ``nbsphinx`` can execute unevaluated notebooks automatically